-Underwood Animal Hospitals have been serving the Licking County area since 1982 with now our three locations.
+Underwood Animal Hospitals have been serving the Licking County area since 1982.
 We understand that your pet is a valued member of your family.
 Choosing veterinarian care for your pet is an important decision.
 Contact us today to schedule your pets appointment.

 Our trained professional staff will care for your pets in a kind and gentle manner.